 Rental income consists primarily of minimum rent, cost reimbursements from tenants and percentage rent, and is net of collectibility related adjustments.
-Rental income increased \$124.5 million, or 13.1%, to \$1.1 billion in 2022 compared to \$948.8 million in 2021 due primarily to the following:
+Rental income increased \$57.7 million, or 5.4%, to \$1.13 billion in 2023 compared to \$1.07 billion in 2022 due primarily to the following:

-- an increase of \$39.8 million from 2021 and 2022 acquisitions, - an increase of \$36.3 million from comparable properties primarily related to higher percentage rent, parking income, and specialty leasing of \$10.7 million primarily the result of the gradual lifting of COVID-19 closures and restrictions during 2021, higher rental rates of \$9.9 million, higher average occupancy of approximately \$8.3 million, a \$5.7 million increase in CAM recoveries on higher CAM costs, and a \$3.2 million increase in tenant recoveries, partially offset by lower net termination fees and legal fee income of \$2.5 million, - an increase of \$30.6 million from non-comparable properties primarily driven by the opening of Phase III at Assembly Row in 2021, redevelopment related occupancy increases at CocoWalk, and the 2021 and 2022 openings at the Phase III office building at Pike & Rose, partially offset by redevelopment related occupancy decreases at Huntington Shopping Center, - a \$28.0 million decrease in collectibility related impacts across all properties primarily due to higher collection rates and lower rent abatements in 2022 as tenants continue to recover from the initial impacts of COVID-19, and - an increase of \$4.2 million from improving demand at our Pike & Rose hotel,
+- an increase of \$25.4 million from 2022 and 2023 acquisitions, - an increase of \$23.3 million from comparable properties primarily related to higher rental rates of approximately \$16.4 million, higher average occupancy of approximately \$5.5 million, and a \$5.1 million increase in recoveries from tenants, partially offset by a \$2.9 million increase in collectibility related adjustments and a \$2.7 million decrease in lease termination fee income, - an increase of \$19.2 million from non-comparable properties primarily driven by occupancy increases at Assembly Row Phase III, Darien Commons, Pike & Rose Phases III & IV, and CocoWalk, partially offset by redevelopment related occupancy decreases at Friendship Center, and - an increase of \$2.8 million from higher demand at our Pike & Rose hotel, partially offset by

-• a decrease of \$11.4 million from property sales.
+• a decrease of \$13.0 million from property sales.